 Thus far in history, many traditional, evangelical, and other mainstream churches have chosen what appears to be the most conservative and safest approach regarding homosexuals, or gay people.
 Churches have been friendly to gay people but have not allowed them to participate in membership or ministries.
 Some churches with traditional views may allow those who maintain celibacy to participate, but would not consider a gay couple for membership or ministry.
 The approach is thought to be safe because the traditional argument holds to the premise, “homosexuality is a sin,” and Christians cannot condone sin.

-If gay people are living in sin because of their same-gender attractions or in a monogamous, permanent, committed, Christ-centered relationship, then the church is doing the right thing to condemn them, and probably is not going far enough.
-However, if God honors Christ-centered, same-gender relationships, and gay Christians, then the church has misinterpreted key Scriptures which have been mistranslated, misunderstood, and misused to condemn gay Christians unjustly.
+If all gay people are living in sin because of their same-gender attractions, then the church is doing the right thing to condemn them, and probably is not going far enough.
+However, if God is honored within monogamous, permanent, committed, Christ-centered relationships, and in the lives of single gay Christians, then the church has misinterpreted key Scriptures which have been mistranslated, misunderstood, and misused to condemn gay Christians unjustly.